 As my children got older, and my youngest son was diagnosed with an Autism Spectrum Disorder, I realized that the world is full of “jellyfish in the baby pool,” so to speak.
 Other parents of children with special needs know what I am talking about.
 Experiences that may be perfectly safe or enjoyable for typical children can be dangerous or overwhelming for a child who is physically or neurologically different.

 Dinner out as a family?
 Lots of ways you could get stung by jellyfish.
 Taking your kids with you grocery shopping?
 Jellyfish.
 Public school?
 Jellyfish.
 Amusement parks?
 Jellyfish.
 Trick or Treating?
 Jellyfish.
 Dentist appointments?
 Jellyfish.
 Enjoying the latest Disney movie at the theater?
 Jellyfish.
 Haircuts?
 Jellyfish.
 Playing outside with other children?
 Jellyfish.
+Easter egg hunts?
+Have mercy.
+(If your child can get through the waiting for the start of the hunt then you sure as heck better have some emergency eggs stashed in your pockets just in case the hunt itself doesn’t go well.)
 Chuck E. Cheese?
-Jellyfish.
 Actually, never mind that last one.
 I’m pretty sure all parents feel the same way about that place.